-Stuck on a layover at Prague Airport?
+Are you stuck on a layover at Prague Airport?
 Playing the waiting game is nobody’s idea of fun.
-Instead, make the most of your time with these 9 things to do on a layover at Prague Airport.
+Instead, make the most of your time with these nine things to do on a layover at Prague Airport.

 1. Enjoy a meal

 Sit-down restaurants serve up Czech and central European cuisine, Mexican, and classic pours of Pilsner Urquell.
-Restaurace Praha is a cafeteria-style spot with affordable meals starting at under CZK 100.
+Restaurace Praha is a cafeteria-style spot with affordable meals under CZK 100.
 For to-go options, check out Paul, Fresherie, Bread & Co, and UGO Fresh Bar.
 Western chains include Burger King and Costa Coffee.
-Four eateries are open 24-hours: in Terminal 1 you will find 2 pre-Security and one inside Security and in Terminal 2 you will find 1 option pre-Security.
+Four eateries are open 24 hours: in Terminal 1, you will find two pre-Security and one inside Security, and in Terminal 2, you will find one option pre-Security.

-Sometimes an airport lounge is just what you need during a long layover: a one-stop-shop offering food and drinks, solid WiFi, news and TVs, and comfortable seating for working or relaxing, all for a single entry price.
+Sometimes, an airport lounge is just what you need during a long layover: a one-stop-shop offering food and drinks, solid WiFi, news and TVs, and comfortable seating for working or relaxing, all for a single entry price.
 Shower facilities are available in most lounges, too!
-You don’t even have to be Business or First Class flyer to get in most of the airport lounges here – simply pre-book a visit or use your lounge membership program to gain entry.
+You don’t even have to be a Business or First Class flyer to get in most airport lounges here – simply pre-book a visit or use your lounge membership program to gain entry.
 Locations are available in our Prague Airport Guide.

 Pass your layover by browsing the few dozen shops here.
 Many shops focus on Czech traditions, selling Bohemian lead and hand-cut crystal, Prague Old Timer watches and clocks, locally-made natural skincare and makeup at Manufaktura, and Blue Praha’s general souvenirs.
 A few international boutiques offer great window shopping opportunities.
-A small outpost of Billa grocery store is great for affordable snacks and edible souvenirs.
-You’ll also find the traditional convenience and Duty Free areas, bookstores, and last-minute technology shops.
+A small outpost of the Billa grocery store is great for affordable snacks and edible souvenirs.
+You’ll also find the traditional convenience and Duty-Free areas, bookstores, and last-minute technology shops.

 4. Take a shower